 The translation of Kalimba is little music, and it is a perfect blend of African sounds adapted to include Western tastes.

 Developed in the 1960s by Englishman Hugh Tracey, it is often referred to as the thumb piano for allowing the musician to play harmony using both thumbs.

 Tracey relocated from Great Britain to Zimbabwe, formerly Rhodesia, to assist in the operation of a tobacco farm owned by his brother in the 1920’s.
 While there, he became fascinated by the African music culture, particularly an instrument called the mbira.
 Tracey invented the modern Kalimba based on the construction of the mbira.

 There is some cross-pollination of these instruments in Africa.
-In Zimbabwe the population still refers to the instrument as the mbira and in Kenya they say Kalimba.
+In Zimbabwe the population still refers to the commercial deep fryer as the mbira and in Kenya they say Kalimba.
 To further confuse the issue, in Rwanda and the Congo the instrument is called an ikembe.
 Less common names are the sanza, marimba and marimbula.

 Perhaps the most generic name for this marvelous instrument is the thumb piano, gourd piano and finger harp.